An introduction to the percussion instrument and its music

 His love for ethnic music soon led him to establish the very first school gamelan ensemble in Ahmad Ibrahim Primary School in 1997 and a year later, his first angklung ensemble at Siglap Secondary School.
 In 1998, Khamis started an angklung ensemble and named it Siglap Nusantara Orchestra.
 The name was aspirational for the kind of music and ensemble he envisioned.
 Two years later, it grew to include the kulintang ensemble and later the gamelan ensemble.
 It was then the only orchestra that used traditional gamelan and angklung tuned to the international chromatic music scale of western instruments.
 This allowed the fusion of western instruments and percussion in the orchestra, making it a truly Singaporean orchestra with an international perspective.

 It is believed that he picked up the angklung on his visits to Indonesia, although no one could really tell for sure as he was primarily a self-taught musician who could easily pick up new instruments.
 Between 2001 and 2004, he was a resident participant in the Yogyakarta International Gamelan Festival.
-He also participated in Surabaya Kulintang Festival in 2003 and in 2009 and has brought Nusantara Orchestra to Kaliurang, Yogyakarta to participate in the International Art Festival.
+He also participated in Surabaya Kulintang Festival in 2003 and in 2009 and has brought Siglap Nusantara Orchestra to Kaliurang, Yogyakarta to participate in the International Art Festival.

 The late maestro envisioned the coming together of the larger angklung and gamelan fraternity in Singapore schools.
 In this endeavour, he partnered with the Ministry of Education and various schools such as Siglap Secondary School, Macpherson Primary School, Yishun Primary School, and Paya Lebar Methodists Girls’ School to organise master classes, concerts and other public activities for angklung and kulintang to showcase students’ talents.
 During one of these combined schools angklung performances on 5 June 2013 held at The Republic Cultural Centre, Khamis set the record for conducting the largest angklung ensemble in Singapore with 384 participants.

 In 2000, Khamis suffered a stroke which caused one-sided paralysis.
 Despite this Khamis never let his physical disability hamper his dream.
 In fact, he became even more fervent in achieving his dreams.
-In 2009, he established Djoko Mangkrengg Performing Arts Ensemble to provide space for his students to continue learning the angklung and the gamelan.
-This self-funded interest group is equipped with the full array of instruments, and he taught ex-students and anyone who wanted to learn the angklung and gamelan for free.
-Finally, in 1998, he founded Alunan Enterprise that is dedicated to music education and performance.
+He continued his work in music education and performance under Alunan Enterprise, which he founded in 1998.
+Then, in 2009, he established Djoko Mangkrengg Performing Arts Ensemble to provide a space for his students to continue learning the angklung and the gamelan.
+This self-funded interest group is equipped with the full array of instruments, and he taught ex-students and anyone who wanted to learn for free.

 He was independent, uncomplaining and constantly reminded everyone around him that nothing was impossible, and the best is yet to be.
 He conducted from a wheelchair with only his left arm even through his recovery and rehabilitation period and stood steadfast even in most trying times.